 4.7 Effects on ability to drive and use machines

 On the basis of reported adverse reactions, Perjeta has a minor influence on the ability to drive or use machines.
 Dizziness may occur during treatment with Perjeta (see section 4.8).
-Patients experiencing infusion reactions should be advised not to drive and use machines until symptoms abate.
+Patients experiencing infusion-related reactions should be advised not to drive and use machines until symptoms abate.

 4.8 Undesirable effects